Skip to main content

 • ESPD (European Single Procurement Document) for above-threshold

-Use the RFT Clause Library for plain-English versions of the most common Irish RFT clauses, eligibility, MEAT scoring, standstill, conflicts of interest, GDPR, sub-contracting, social value.
+See the procurement glossary for plain-English explanations of the most common Irish RFT clauses: eligibility, MEAT scoring, standstill, conflicts of interest, GDPR, sub-contracting, social value.

 Award criteria is where most disputes arise.
 Be specific: